 In May 2017, Nadia’s son was attacked by Islamic extremists in Minya, Egypt.
 He was martyred for refusing to deny Jesus.

-In cooperation with local churches and other partnering ministries, Open Doors is supporting the Church in Egypt through family ministry, youth ministry, general education, literacy training, advocacy, medical outreach, widows’ ministry, and more.
+In cooperation with local churches and other partnering ministries, Open Doors supports the Church in Egypt through family and youth ministry as well as general education, literacy training, advocacy, medical outreach and widows ministry.